Table and Desk Assembly in Warsaw — Fast, Level, Hassle-Free

 What tables do you assemble?

-All kinds: dining tables (including extendable ones), writing desks, computer desks, gaming desks, height-adjustable standing desks, and coffee tables.
-IKEA (MALM, MICKE, BEKANT, LAGKAPTEN), BRW, JYSK, furniture from Allegro — we assemble everything following the manufacturer’s instructions.
+All types: dining tables (including extendable ones), writing desks, computer desks, gaming desks, height-adjustable standing desks, and coffee tables.
+IKEA (MALM, MICKE, BEKANT, LAGKAPTEN), BRW, JYSK, furniture from Allegro — we put it all together according to the manufacturer’s instructions.

 Do you work with glass tops?

 Yes.
-Glass requires a special approach: soft pads, suction cups for positioning, and careful tightening.
-All pads and gaskets from the kit are installed strictly per the manual.
+Glass needs a careful approach: soft pads, suction cups for positioning, and controlled tightening.
+All pads and gaskets from the kit are fitted exactly as shown in the manual.

 What is included in the price?

-The technician’s labour and tools, plus all fixings that come with the furniture.
-Extra wall plugs (if wall mounting is needed), carrying boxes upstairs, and packaging removal are charged separately.
+The technician’s labour and tools, along with all fixings supplied with the furniture.
+Extra wall plugs (if wall mounting is required), carrying boxes upstairs, and packaging removal are charged separately.

 How long does assembly take?